Governor (United States): Gubernatorial primaries

 All states except for California, Louisiana, and Washington hold primaries in which each political party holds a primary election, and the winner of the primary election moves on to compete in a general election.
 In California, Louisiana, and Washington, all the candidates run in a blanket primary against each other.
 Regardless of political party, the top two candidates move on to the general election.
-In Louisiana, the general election occurs between the top two candidates if no candidate obtains more than 50% of the votes cast, and is cancelled if one of the candidates receives more than 50%.
+In Louisiana, the general election occurs between the top two candidates if no candidate obtains more than 50% of the votes cast, and is canceled if one of the candidates receives more than 50%.
 In California and Washington, the top two vote getters proceed to the general election regardless of how many votes the top vote getter received in the primary, and California prohibits write-in candidates from competing in the general election.

 Comparison with other U.S. general elections

 Term limits

 In most states, governors can serve two four-year terms.